MicrosoftDocs/power-automate-docs/articles/introduction-to-button-flows.md

 #### Android or iOS

+**Note**: While this walk-through displays screens from an Android device, the screens and experience on an iOS device are similar.

 In the Flow app:
 1. Select the **Browse** tab and scroll to the **Buttons** category.
 ![Overview image](./media/introduction-to-button-flows/create-button-from-mobile-1.png)